Headaches – Headache Types, Relation To Neck Pain & Treatment

 Fish or Krill Oil may reduce inflammation and restrict the blood vessels in your temples.
 Peppermint oil can be rubbed on the part of your head that hurts.
 Eating ginger or taking ginger capsules may help some.
 Magnesium, when taken in doses of 400 to 600 milligrams per day is effective for menstrual associated migraines and migraines associated with auras, however, it may cause diarrhea if you take too much.

-Vitamin B2 (Riboflavin) in doses of 400 milligrams a day can act as a preventative for migraine headaches.
+Vitamin B2 (Riboflavin) in doses of 400 milligrams a day can act as a preventative for migraines.
 It may cause frequent urination or darker color urine, so dosage may have to be adjusted.
 CoEnzyme Q10 at 300 milligrams per day has proven effective in reducing head pain, however, this can be expensive.
 Butterbur, a plant grown in Germany, can be taken in pill form and it is effective in treating migraine pain, asthma and can alleviate upset stomachs.
 Cold or hot compress may have a distracting effect and a lot of people suffering from headaches swear by it.
-The headache relief pillow uses a built in ice pack in a u-shaped travel type pillow that is popular for this.
+The headache relief pillow uses a built in ice pack in a u-shaped travel type pillow that is popular for this as well as an eye pillow.